Q: What number do I call if I need an ambulance?

 A: If you need an ambulance always, call 911.

 Q: Can I get medical advice by calling 911?

 A: No. Medical advice may only be given by your physician or other medical professional.
 If you contact your doctor’s office and you can’t wait for your physician to call you back, we will be glad to send you an ambulance and transport you to the hospital to be evaluated by a physician.

-Q: How many calls did Henrietta Ambulance respond to in 2014?
+Q: How many calls did CHS Healthcare respond to in 2014?

 A: Approximately 5,900 calls.

 Q: Do all Henrietta ambulances go to calls with their lights and sirens on?

 A: No. When a call comes in, it is carefully triaged by a certified Emergency Medical Dispatcher at 911 who utilizes a computer-based program to determine the most appropriate response for each call.
 The majority of calls are not immediately life threatening and therefore they do not require a lights and sirens response.

 Q: What does it take to become an EMT or paramedic?

 A: In order to be eligible for certification as an EMT or paramedic, you must graduate from an accredited program and pass the New York state exam.
 In Monroe County, EMT and paramedic programs are offered through MCC.